How to Decide Between Website Redesign Versus Website Update

 - Mobile-first websites tend to load faster, which is a search ranking signal.

 Including key SEO considerations in determining your website redesign versus website update only makes sense.
 A loss in search ranking is usually one-way business owners find out their website is no longer useful.
-And in the ever more competitive field of online marketing, your business needs to incorporate essential SEO upgrades in 2020.
+And in the ever-more competitive field of online marketing, your business needs to incorporate essential SEO strategies to increase your search rankings.

 Part of the consideration between website redesign versus website update has to address user behavior and user expectations.
 To do that, you need to understand how visitors are navigating your website.
 In other words, are they finding what they expect to see?
 And how can you find out?